Ayodhya Municipal Corporation

-The Ayodhya Municipal Corporation (Ayodhya Nagar Nigam) is the governing civic body of the cities of Ayodhya and Faizabad in the Indian state of Uttar Pradesh.
+The Ayodhya Municipal Corporation, also called Ayodhya Nagar Nigam, is the governing civic body of the cities of Ayodhya and Faizabad in the Indian state of Uttar Pradesh.

+History

 Local self-government for Ayodhya and Faizabad was introduced in 1865.
 The two cities were administered jointly as a municipality.
-The joint municipality was split on 7 January 1978 into Ayodhya Municipal Corporation and Faizabad Municipal Corporation.
+The joint municipality was split on 7 January 1978 into Ayodhya Municipal Council (Nagar Nigam Parishad Ayodhya) and Faizabad Municipal Corporation (Nagar Nigam Faizabad).
 The Government of Uttar Pradesh made an order in May 2017, merging the two municipal corporations as Ayodhya Municipal Corporation.
 The governance framework, jurisdiction and function of municipal corporations in Uttar Pradesh (UP) are governed by the UP Municipalities Act 1916, and the UP Municipal Corporations Act 1959.
 The election for the governing body is conducted by the State Election Commission, which has its office in Faizabad.